Tag: supreme court

 Amar: I thought there were three, maybe four, maybe five justices already who expressed significant skepticism about whether the sponsors have standing to defend Prop.
 8.

 Listen to the oral arguments on California’s Proposition 8 at the Supreme Court this morning.

 Read all the of the case filings in the Proposition 8 and DOMA cases.

+Update Jun 10, 2013: The court did not release its opinions on either case today.
+The decisions are expected by the end of June.
 (AP) Three weeks after voters backed same-sex marriage in three states and defeated a ban in a fourth, the justices met Friday to discuss whether they should deal sooner rather than later […]

 SAN FRANCISCO (AP) — Backers of California’s voter-approved ban on same-sex marriages are asking the U.S. Supreme Court to overrule a federal appeals court that struck down the measure as unconstitutional.
 Lawyers for the coalition of religious conservative groups that sponsored the ban, known as Proposition 8, petitioned the Supreme Court Tuesday to review the […]